zwhbio2017/ZhaoWeihao_learns_bioinformatics/Markdown/README.md

 # Markdown

-This directory is intended to learn the Markdown language, both test and page are written in Markdown.
+This directory is intended to learn the Markdown language using a test file.